MOSALLOUM/Arduino_RC_Car_Remake/README.md

   - Power: 2x 4800 mWh Li-ion batteries (3.7V each)

 Note:
    To conserve chassis space and simplify wiring, a single L298N driver was used.
 The two DC motors on each side are wired in parallel,       allowing differential (skid-steer) control for each side.
 If you wish to control each motor separately, adding another L298N is the go-    to.

-*: The variations you can do with such model (Adding Ultrasonic sensor, IMU, etc.)